Where possible, outpatient appointments will now take place over the phone.

 Why am I having a phone appointment?

-As part of our work to improve outpatient services we are increasing the number of clinic appointments delivered by phone.
-This is to improve patients’ experience by reducing the need to take time off work, travel to and park in the hospital.
+As part of our work to improve services we are increasing the number of clinic appointments delivered by phone.
+This is to improve patients’ experience by reducing the need to take time off work, travel to and park in the hospital, and navigate around an unfamiliar environment.

 Your health professional has reviewed your condition and decided that it is safe for your hospital appointment to take place over the phone.